bcrowell/dorcas/README.md

 If matches aren't being found at all, use force_location and/or adjust_size.

 3. Iteration: Continue the process.
 Any letter for which we already have a good-enough swatch is matched to the swatch, not to the seed font.
+Once the patterns are in good shape, it works better to use a high value for the threshold (~0.6) and a lower value for the cluster_threshold (~0.7).

 ### Editing data